Created on October 17, 2023 Last updated on January 19, 2025

 The roots of plants are the most intelligent part

-Embodying radicalness, being the root, learning from the roots of plants.
-What do they teach us?
+The tip of the root is the sensing, most intelligent part of the plant.
 Plant roots investigate critically and independently while staying connected to their origin.
 They communicate with fungi and other roots.
 They engage in reciprocity.

 [1] - Why Social Movements Need Radical Imagination - opendemocracy.net